rubyonracetracks/tutorial-rails-rubymn2/04-05-forhire_create.md

 ```
   resources :forhires, only: [:show, :index,  :create, :new] do
 ```
-* Enter the command "test1".
-The test fails because of a missing template.
+* Enter the command "sh testc.sh".
+The 5 tests fail because the create action could not be found..

 #### Controller
 * Edit the file app/controllers/forhires_controller.rb.
 Immediately after the line "class ForhiresController < ApplicationController", add the following code: